opentk/opentk/README.md

 - Performant, highly optimized and reliable linear algebra library
 - Write once run everywhere

-OpenTK is available for Windows, Linux, Mac OS X, *BSD, SteamOS, Android and iOS.
+OpenTK is available for Windows, Linux, Mac OS X, *BSD and SteamOS, and to a limited extent Android and iOS via Xamarin.
 It can be used standalone or integrated into a GUI (Windows.Forms, WPF, GTK+, Qt, VTK, ...)

 Instructions